rohit70rk/devops-knowledge-base/README.md

 # 🚀 DevOps Knowledge Base

-Welcome to my personal DevOps documentation repository.
-This project serves as a centralized hub for enterprise-grade infrastructure guides, configuration snippets, and CI/CD workflows.
+Welcome to my personal DevOps and Cloud Engineering knowledge base.
+This repository is a centralized hub of production-tested infrastructure architectures, deployment patterns, and operational runbooks.

-These documents also act as the technical backbone for the articles featured on my personal portfolio blog.
+Many of the guides and configurations documented here are abstracted from real-world systems I designed and built from scratch-including self-hosted CI/CD platforms on Proxmox, and scalable, serverless GPU processing pipelines on AWS for AI workloads.

 ## 📂 Repository Index